Mobile Email Engagement: Creating Effective Campaigns

 We share these numbers not to reignite the debate over which device is better but to prove that different markets need different plans of attack when it comes to email engagement marketing.
 At the end of the day, everyone needs to plan for a mobile attack.
 In fact, mobile is not going anywhere, it is only getting stronger and more engaging.
 So how should you be looking at your engagement marketing strategies?

 - Choose your words wisely – Know your open rates and keywords.
 Study the emails that are opened more frequently to discover the positive keywords.
 Take that information and implement it in additional campaigns.

 - Encourage your recipient to take action – Time specific wording and action words are effective for retail and eCommerce.
 There are specific words that are more effective for your different audiences, a little research will go a long way.

 - Keep it Short – Three to seven word subject lines are today’s industry standard, with three performing better than seven.
 Similar to the rules of website engagement, you have 1-2 seconds to capture your audience’s attention.

 - Hashtags are for Twitter & Instagram – Leave the hashtags to your social media.
 They do not have an effective place in your email marketing campaigns.
 There is already a huge correlation between mobile and social, so it is important to understand the time and place for hashtags.

 - Universal Message – Make sure that your email campaigns are as responsive as all of your existing media.
 It is important that your emails look as clean on a mobile device as they do on a desktop.

-All of these tips should also tested and improved upon by implementing A/B testing.
-A/B testing allows you to test different versions of an individual campaign to see how small changes in wording or format can have a big impact on your open and click through rates.
+All of these tips should also be tested and improved upon by implementing A/B testing.
+A/B testing allows you to test different versions of an individual campaign to see how small changes in wording or format can have a big impact on your open and click-through rates.